 Ekaterina Pokrovsky / Shutterstock.com

-Celebrations of Christmas begin as early in September in the Philippines and last through the holidays.
+Celebrations of Christmas begin as early as September in the Philippines and last through the holidays.
 This largely Catholic population follows some Western traditions — Santa Claus, Christmas cards and caroling are all popular.
-But they have their own Christmas traditions, too, including hanging starlike decorations to honor the Three Wise Men.
+But Filipinos have their own Christmas traditions, including hanging starlike decorations to honor the star-following Three Wise Men.
 On Christmas Eve, many people attend church, return home for a midnight feast and then stay awake all night to greet Christmas Day.

 30. Christmas — Switzerland (Italian side) and Poland